Milan Glušac

 Milan Glušac (Милан Глушац; born 27 November 1977) is a Serbian politician.
 He is currently serving his third term as mayor of Vrbas and was a member of the Serbian national assembly from 2022 to 2024.
-Glušac is a member of the Serbian Progressive Party (SNS).
+Glušac is a member of the Serbian Progressive Party (SNS) since 2009.

 Early life and career

 Glušac was born in Vrbas, in what was then the Socialist Autonomous Province of Vojvodina in the Socialist Republic of Serbia, Socialist Federal Republic of Yugoslavia.
 He was raised in the community, attended the Faculty of Economics at the University of Novi Sad, and has the title of master of engineering in management.

 He began working as spokesperson and chief-of-staff for the mayor of Vrbas in 2003.
 He later chaired the board of directors for the public company Vrbas from 2004 to 2008, was deputy head of the municipality's economy department from 2008 to 2009, and was appointed to oversee the office of the control inspector in the department of local public revenues in 2009.